chaunnybby7/password-generator/README.md

 ## What you will find on my website:

-Created a landing page which consists of:
+Step 1: Created a landing page and created flex box that's centered.

-- A header that says "Password Generator".
-- A button that says "Generate Password".
+Step 2: Add event listener to generate button.
+A button that says "Generate Password".

-- An alert prompt asking the desired number of characters for password, with the range of between 8 to 128 characters.
+Step 3: Used Window.prompt() asking the (input) desired number of characters for password, with the range of between 8 to 128 characters.

-- Prompts asking for the selection (Yes or No) for password criteria.
-- Password will be created after answering (Yes or No) for each prompt.
+Step 4: Used Window.alert() to tell user to select a number between 8-128 characters.
+The prompt will only continue when the if conditions are met.

+Step 5: Functions and window.prompts are created with if conditional statements to determine if users want to include uppercase, lowercase, numbers or special characters in their password.

+Step 6: A generatePassword function is created to take all the input from the previous functions.
+Generate a password using a random number generator and the charAt method.

+Step 7: Used Math.floor() and Math.random() functions.

 ## Screenshot of the website